Pompeo Colonna: Conclave of 1521–1522

 Pope Leo died on Sunday 1 December 1521, aged 46, leaving the Papacy with debts amounting to 1,154,000 ducats, according to Giovanni Mattheo, the secretary of Cardinal Giulio de' Medici.
 Bishop Guidolotto wrote to the Duke of Urbino that the debt stood at 800,000 ducats.
 Hieronymus Severino reported to the Emperor that the Apostolic See had been left 850,000 ducats in debt by Leo X, and that other debts amounted to an additional 300,000 ducats; the new pope, he said, would be in great financial difficulties.
 The Emperor Charles had promised to support the English Cardinal Wolsey, but his orders to his agents in Rome ordered support for Cardinal Giulio de'Medici.
 Secretly, he informed Cardinal Tommaso de Vio Cajetanus that his real preference, when the time was ripe, was for Cardinal Adrian of Dertosa, his boyhood tutor and his current Regent in Spain.
 The Florentine Orator, in a moment of complete frankness, wrote on 18 December, that Medici was not electable, but that he had sufficient votes to prevent anyone else from being elected.
 On the 20th the Venetian ambassador reported that Pompeo Colonna had deserted Medici, and that the Imperial agent, Msgr. von Lutrech, was remarking that Leo X had been an annoyance to the Emperor in the conflict with France over the Duchy of Milan.
 Juan Manuel, the Ambassador of the Emperor in Rome, reported to his master on 6 January 1522 that Cardinal Colonna was the worst of the opponents of Cardinal de' Medici.
 The Conclave to elect Pope Leo's successor opened on 27 December 1521.
-Cardinal Prospero Colonna was one of thirty-nine cardinals who participated in the deliberations.
+Cardinal Pompeo Colonna was one of thirty-nine cardinals who participated in the deliberations.
 On Thursday 9 January 1522, Cardinal Adrian Florenszoon Boeyens, who was not even present at the Conclave, was elected.
 One of the Imperial votes in his favor was that of Cardinal Colonna.
 Cardinal Adrian chose to keep his own personal name, and was called Adrian VI.
 Immediately after the election, a Congregation of the Cardinals was held, and it was voted that Cardinal Pompeo Colonna and Cardinal Alessandro Cesarini were to be dispatched to Spain to notify the new Pope of his election and escort him to Rome.
 The Pope-elect, however, sent word to Rome that the Cardinals should not travel to Spain to meet him.